Johnston Hall (University of Guelph)

-Johnston Hall at the University of Guelph was named after William Johnston (1848–1885) who was the founder and first principal of the Ontario Agricultural College from 1874-1879.
+Johnston Hall at the University of Guelph was named after William Johnston (1848–1885) who was the founder and first principal of the Ontario Agricultural College from 1874 to 1879.
 Johnston Hall was built in 1931 as a student residence and home of administrative offices.
 Johnston Hall is the second building that opened in 1932 as the first building, the Italianate-style Moreton Lodge, was demolished in 1928 - this is represented by the portico which resides on Johnston Green.
 The Portico was the front entrance to the F.W.
 Stone Farmhouse which was part of old Johnston Hall.
 During the Second World War, both Johnston Hall and Johnston Green served as headquarters for the Royal Canadian Air Force.
 Today, Johnston Hall is a symbol and landmark of the agricultural college and the University of Guelph.

-Residence Information
+Residence information

 Johnston Hall serves many purposes for the University of Guelph; however, it is primarily used as a medium-sized residence hall.
 It accommodates 315 students, who live on the top three floors of the building.
 Johnston Hall is known for its traditional architecture, and its spacious tower lounge makes it a favourite among students.
-In fact, the University receives thousands of applications, with students making Johnston Hall their first choice, but only 315 get in.
+In fact, the university receives thousands of applications, with students making Johnston Hall their first choice, but only 315 get in.
 The process works on a lottery basis, and each student has an equal advantage as long as they have applied before the deadline set by the University of Guelph.

-Academically Enriched Environment
+Academically enriched environment

 Johnston Hall acts as an academically enriched environment through the assignment of academic clusters.
 That is, students in similar programs are grouped together.
 This allows students to share classes, living space and friendships in order to help new students adjust to the challenges of university life.
 This is extremely helpful as the majority of occupants are first-year students, who have little to no experience living independently or with other students.

 Johnston Hall is supported by a team of Residence Life Staff (RLS).
 The RLS consists of a community assistant, eight residence assistants, who are spread out strategically to oversee particular sections of all three floors, and five cluster leaders to assist with academic-related activities.
 Johnston Hall is one of the only residence buildings without cable in individual dorm rooms.
 However, there are television sets in the common areas that are accessible at all times.